costinchelu/DOCS/Elements/Hibernate, JPA.md

-Benefits and risks of using Hibernate (hibernate)
+﻿Benefits and risks of using Hibernate (hibernate)

 What is a SessionFactory?
 Is it a thread-safe object?  (hibernate)